Women's March On Washington: 'We Are A Part Of America, So We Need To Be Out Here'

 Sherry O'Keefe sat in a wheelchair, her protest signs in her lap.
 "I actually came from Iowa today with a broken hip," O'Keefe said.
 "I broke my hip two weeks ago yesterday.
 Ten days ago, I had surgery."

 O'Keefe attended last year's march, and said she felt she "needed to be here," again this year.
 She drove herself from Iowa to attend the march, she said.
 "Last year's march was so impressive that it ranks up there with my marriage and the birth of my two children," she said.
-"D.C. is kind of the heart of the women's march."
+"D.C. is kind of the heart of the Women's March."

 "We were strangers last year," Weeks said.
 "My daughters and I decided to come to the Richmond area at the last minute.
 And, as you know, when you do things at the last minute, housing is scarce.